Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

 * To cancel the current node replacement plan, use the `qq replace_nodes cancel_plan` command.

-  {% include important.html content="Caneling a node replacement plan after executing one or more steps might make it impossible to reregister and complete the plan." %}
+  {% include important.html content="Canceling a node replacement plan after executing one or more steps might make it impossible to reregister and complete the plan." %}

 <a id="monitoring-data-protection-reconfiguration"></a>